-Depending on your personal finances, you may need a cosigner so start having conversations with your parent/guardian sooner than later.
+Depending on your personal finances, you may need a co-signer; discuss with your parents/guardians sooner than later.

-If you are thinking of having roommates, know that roommate conflicts will be handled on your own.
+Roommate conflicts in off-campus housing must be handled on your own.
 Make sure you are comfortable with the person you decide to live with and are having good conversations about living together before committing to live together.

-Shop around.
 Don’t feel pressured to take the first thing you see.
-If you have time, look at a few places to make comparisons.

 Thinking About a Roommate?

-Are you looking for roommates who are the same age is you?
+Are you looking for roommates who are the same age as you?

 Length of Time

-How long are you planning on living in this home?
+How long are you planning to live in this home?

 How will you determine boundaries with your roommates, your space and your time?

-Are you okay with your roommate using your belongings, such as clothes, food, electronics, cooking items, etc.?
+Are you okay with your roommate using your belongings?

 When do I start my apartment search?

 As early as possible.
-Starting early will give you a sense of what is available, time to search for roommates, and start thinking about what is important to you in your living space.
+Starting early will give you a sense of what is available and time to search for roommates.

 What should I look for in the apartment before renting?

-Safety: Are there smoke detectors and sprinklers?
+- Safety.
+Are there smoke detectors and sprinklers?
 What kind of locks are there on the doors and windows?
-Is the outside area well lit, as well as any hallways.
+Are the outside area and hallways well-lit?

 What questions should I ask when meeting with a landlord?

-How much is the security deposit?
-Do any utilities come included in the rent?
+- How much is the security deposit?
+Are utilities included in the rent?

-Who is responsible for outdoor maintenance?
-Snow removal/ cutting grass?
+- Who is responsible for outdoor maintenance, snow removal and cutting grass?